• How to find the latest info on the TRAIL CONDITIONS?

 You sure do.
-Our goal is to have your new membership card or stickers ready within 7 days after your registration and payment are completed.
-To keep costs low the club does not mail the cards.
+Our goal is to have your new membership card or renewal stickers ready within 7 days after your registration and payment are completed.
+The club does not mail the cards to keep costs low.
 Cards and stickers will be available for pickup at our various events early in the season.
 The trail ambassadors will have them at the warming hut during the weekends after the ski season starts.
 Please note that returning members will receive a renewal sticker for their cards.

 The Zone4.ca website is a central point for all kinds of sports activities.
 It is based in Canmore, Alberta.
-The Fernie Nordic Society, as many other sports clubs, uses this website to handle our membership and race registrations and their financial transactions.
-The website is also used to display race results such as the ones from the Teck Kootenay Cup.
+The Fernie Nordic Society, as many other sports clubs, uses this website to handle our membership and race registrations together with their financial transactions.
+The website is also used to display race results such as the Teck Kootenay Cup races.